Javacord/Javacord/.github/README_template.md

 By reducing itself to standard Java classes and features like [`Optional`](https://javacord.org/wiki/essential-knowledge/optionals.html)s and [`CompletableFuture`](https://javacord.org/wiki/essential-knowledge/completable-futures.html)s, it is extremely easy to use for every Java developer, as it does not require you to learn any new frameworks or complex abstractions.
 It has rich [documentation](#-documentation) and an [awesome community on Discord](#-support) that loves to help with any specific problems and questions.

+> *Starting in early 2023, support for Java 8 will be discontinued and Java 11 will be the new minimum requirement for using Javacord.
+> If you are not yet running Java 11+, we strongly recommend that you upgrade before the end of this year.*

 ## 🎉 Basic Usage

 The following example logs the bot in and replies to every "!ping" message with "Pong!".